UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

     where $$\mu_x$$, $$\mu_y$$ are the mean for x and y, and $$\sigma_x$$, $$\sigma_y$$ are the standard deviations for x and y, $$\sigma_{xy}$$ is their covariance, $$C_1 = 0.01^2$$ and $$C_2 = 0.03^2$$ are used to avoid dividing by zero [2].

 2.  **Multi-Class IoU Loss:** This component optimizes the Jaccard Index directly.
 It aggregates softmax probabilities across the entire image to calculate the intersection and union for each class.
 This creates a global gradient that rewards the correct *extent* and *shape* of the predicted region, preventing the model from generating fragmented or "shattered" masks.
-It has the following mathematical form:
+It has the following mathematical form (for multi-class case):

     $$\ell_{iou} = 1 - \frac{\sum_{r=1}^{H} \sum_{c=1}^{W} S(r,c) G(r,c)}{\sum_{r=1}^{H} \sum_{c=1}^{W} \left[ S(r,c) + G(r,c) - S(r,c) G(r,c) \right]}$$

-    where G(r,c) is the ground truth label of the pixel (r,c) and S(r,c) is the predicted probability [2].
+    where $$G_c(r,c)$$ is the ground truth label of the pixel (r,c) and $$S_c(r,c)$$ is the predicted probability [2].

 3.  **Cross-Entropy (CE):** We retain the standard Cross-Entropy loss to anchor the pixel-level class fidelity, ensuring the semantic categorization remains accurate while SSIM and IoU refine the geometry.